surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 15.8.0-dev.6 (2023/04/12)**
+**Version 15.8.0-b.1 (2023/04/12)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Added automatic display and timeout for notices (3 secs for error and warning, 2 secs for information, and 1.5 secs update messages).
+	* Added automatic display of notices with a timeout (3 secs for error and warning, 2 secs for information, and 1.5 secs update messages).
 * **Bugfixes**
 	* Fixed the possible incorrect addition of term hierarchy in the breadcrumb title.
 * **Developer Notes**